Using Colour Theory To Understand Your Team

 Whether you’re leading a team or part of one, you’ll likely recognise these colours within your group.
 Here’s how you can apply this theory to help everyone work more effectively together:

 Take a moment to think about the personalities in your workplace.
 Who brings the energy and creativity?
 Who is detail-focused?
-Recognising these traits can help you better understand the dynamics within your team.
+Recognising these traits can help you better understand the dynamics within your team and assign tasks more effectively.

 2. Encourage Self-Awareness